jotaoncode/frontend-nanodegree-arcade-game/README.md

 1- Open the browser.

-2- Access to the game through navigating to index.html, exposed in the way installed the game.
+2- Access to the game through navigating to index.html, this depends on the way you installed the game.

 ###### Example for Apache
   http://localhost/[The folder of your projects]/[The game folder]/index.html